christianhelle/christianhelle.github.io/_posts/2023/2023-03-16-build-vsmac-extensions-using-github-actions.md

 This is pretty straight forward.
 You start off by using the `actions/upload-artifact@v2` task.
 This workflow allows the developer to the filename of the artifact, and also which folder to publish as build artifacts

 ## Build Output
 If everything succeeds then we should be able to see the results of the build in Github Actions.
-At the bottom of the content section for every build should have 2 artifacts, the binary files and the .mpack file itself
+At the bottom of the content section for every build should have 2 artifacts, the binary files and the .mpack file itself.

+There are 2 artifacts in the build called `Binaries` and `Extensions`.
+They are packed as zip files when downloaded

 ![](/assets/images/extending-vsmac-workflow-artifacts.png)

 I hope you found this useful and get inspired to start building extensions of your own.
 If you're interested in the full source code then you can grab it [here](/assets/samples/extending-vsmac-sample-with-github-action-workflows.zip)